ASU-WAGS/InstallingAndUsingWAGS/README.md

-# How to Install WAGS using Eclipse
+# How to Install and use WAGS with Eclipse

 ## Initial setup
  * Download Eclipse